-What's your RRSP contribution limit?
-Here's the max for 2017
+What’s my RRSP contribution limit?

 |$25,370

-Use this simple tax calculator from Easy Tax Canada to quickly estimate your 2016 tax refund.
+Use this simple tax calculator from EY to quickly estimate your 2018 tax refund.